farcaster-project/farcaster-node/README.md

 # Farcaster: cross-chain atomic swaps

-:warning: **THIS IS UNFINISHED, EXPERIMENTAL TECH AND YOU WILL LOSE YOUR MONEY IF YOU TRY IT ON MAINNET** :warning:
+:warning: **THIS IS UNFINISHED, EXPERIMENTAL TECH AND YOU WILL LOSE YOUR MONEY IF YOU TRY IT ON MAINNET**

 This project is called the **Farcaster Node**, it is _a collection of microservices for running cross-chain atomic swaps_.
 Currently the node is focused on Bitcoin-Monero atomic swaps, but is designed to be flexible and integrate new crypto-pairs in the future.